 Application deadline: Applicants to the Ph.D. program should submit their materials to USC by December 10th, 2023.

 Applicants for admission to the graduate program are expected to have a bachelor’s degree in Linguistics or other appropriate field.
 At the least, applicants are expected to have completed an introductory course in general linguistics.
 The Department of Linguistics accepts applications for admission to the fall term only.

 To apply, prospective students must first complete the USC online graduate application.
 In addition to the standard information required by the University, applicants must upload all supporting documents to this online system.

 After completing the online graduate application, applicants must also send certain materials to USC Office of Admission (see below).
-All applicants are required to completed the following:
+All applicants are required to complete the following:

-The following applications materials must be uploaded and submitted through the on-line web application system:
+The following application materials must be uploaded and submitted through the on-line web application system:

 - USC Graduate Admissions online web application.

 - $90 USD application processing fee (pay on-line).
 Please click here for information regarding the fee waiver process.

 - The personal statement should provide specific information about your research interests and goals.
 Please limit your statement to 2-3 pages (approximately 1,500 words).
 An effective statement will explain the following.

 - What intellectual interests or research questions lead you to pursue a PhD in linguistics, and what your background and goals are for graduate study in the field.